 People support things that are successful.
 An empty fundraising page is a huge deterrent.
 It’s a strange psychology but it’s the reason why viral donations and gofundme pages do so well.

 8. Ask, ask and ask again

 Most people need to see an ask or request 3-5 times before they act on it.
 It’s important to remember this when asking for sponsorship.

 You might feel like you are being too pushy or repetitive but it’s human nature to need to be reminded multiple times before responding.

 It’s also worth noting that with social media, each time you post only a small percentage of your followers will see it.
 So even if you post 10 times, the chances of one of your followers seeing even half of those posts are slim.

-Send an email out
+9. Send a direct email out

 As soon as you have committed to a charity challenge, send an email out to all your contacts asking them directly to support you and to follow your journey on social media.
 Send another email out a week or so before the event.
 And then a final one once you’ve completed it.